Save Indian Canyon

 Action:

-Indian Canyon needs funds for title searches and legal fees to prove that this land is rightfully theirs.
-The goal is to put the land in a land trust to keep it for the rightful caretakers, the Indigenous Peoples.
+Indian Canyon needs funds and volunteers for title searches and legal fees to prove, through the colonial lense, that this land is rightfully theirs.
+The goal is to put the surrounding land in a land trust to keep it for the rightful caretakers, the Indigenous Peoples.
 The longer we wait, the more that will be irreplaceably lost.
 Donate Here

 Please watch this video below to get a feel for Indian Canyon from Kanyon Coyote Woman